 19 February 2003

-The following is my account of a discussion today with Altrincham FC Secretary and Manager, Graham Heathcote.
+ALTRINCHAM F.C.
+AND THE CONFERENCEThe following is my account of a discussion today with Altrincham FC Secretary and Manager, Graham Heathcote.
 Any errors below are my responsibility!

 The Club is aware that many of its supporters are concerned to know its position on the proposed restructuring of the non-league pyramid, which has been prompted by proposals from the Football Conference to establish two new feeder leagues to the existing single Conference division.